On subgroups of semi-abelian varieties defined by difference equations: Technical lemmas

 \para\vlabel{alg1}{\bf Conventions and some basic results and definitions in algebraic geometry}.
 Recall that we work in a large saturated model $(\Omega,\si)$ of ACFA.
 Our varieties will always be quasi-projective and absolutely irreducible.
-The function field of the variety $V$ will be denoted by $\Omega(V)$, and viewed as a set of rational functions on $V$.
-If $x\in V$, then $\calo_{x,V}$ will denote the ring of functions of $\Omega(V)$ which are defined at $x$, and $\calm_{x,V}$ its maximal ideal, which consists of functions vanishing at $x$.
+If a variety $V$ is defined over the field $K$, then $K(V)$ denotes its function field, and if $V$ is affine, $K[V]$ denotes the affine ring of $V$ (over $K$).
+We view the elements of $K(V)$ as (partially defined) functions on $V$.
+If $x\in V(K)$, then $\calo_{x,V}$ will denote the ring of elements of $K(V)$ which are defined at $x$, and $\calm_{x,V}$ its maximal ideal, which consists of functions vanishing at $x$.
+We use the same notation if $U$ is an affine open subset of $V$, and $x$ a prime ideal of $K[U]$, to denote the localization of $K[U]$ at the ideal $x$ and its maximal ideal. \\[0.1in] Recall that the variety $V$ is {\em normal} if whenever $U$ is an affine open subset of $V$ (defined over $K$), then $K[U]$ is integrally closed in its fraction field.
+If $V$ is normal and affine, and $L$ is a finite algebraic extension of $K(V)$, then the {\em normalisation of $V$ in $L$} is the variety $W$ whose affine ring is the integral closure $R$ of $K[V]$ in $L$; it is therefore affine, and comes with a dominant finite map $f:W\to V$, dual to the inclusion $K[V]\subset R$.
+If $V$ is normal and projective, and $V=\bigcup U_i$ where the $U_i$'s are affine open, then the {\em normalisation $W$ of $V$ in $L$} is $W=\bigcup W_i$, where each $W_i$ is the normalisation of $U_i$ in $L$.
+The map $f:W\to V$ is obtained by glueing the maps $f_i:W_i\to U_i$.
+See Theorem 4 of III.8 in \cite{Mu}, or Theorem 4 of V.4 in \cite{La72}.